scaffolder/dsl/README.md

 ## Basic building blocks

-We call them Scaffolds and they are minimal YAML files to model everything from Organizations, Divisions, Platforms, Products, Projects, Apps, Services and etc...
+We call them "scaffolds" and they are minimal YAML files to model everything from Organizations, Divisions, Platforms, Products, Projects, Apps, Services and etc...

 ### Organizations